lbryio/lbry.com/content/news/235-dev-oct19.md

 * **Commenting** - Markdown support added in Heisenberg
 * **Creator Features** - Claiming YouTube channels now possible on lbry.tv.
 Rewards for creators in the pipeline.
 * **Creator Partnerships** - No update since last month - in progress and will be announced later this year
-* **LBRY on the Web** - End of beta state this month, focus on supporter larger user bases next.
+* **LBRY on the Web** - End of beta state this month, focus on supporting larger user bases next.
 * **Multi-Device Experience** - Wallet and account preferences now available for everyone with Heisenberg and supported on lbry.tv.
 Encryption/password change features in progress.
-* **Internationalization** - 3 new languages added: Chinese, Slovenian, Turkish, and French.
+* **Internationalization** - Four new languages added: Chinese, Slovenian, Turkish, and French.
 Available on lbry.tv and next app release (mid Nov).
 * **Protocol Performance** - Mobile reliability improved, multiprocessing effort in progress to support lbry.tv.

 ## Limited Reward Code!